-As of December 31, 2021, we had approximately \$113.1 million in cash and cash equivalents which were primarily held in U.S. short-term bank deposit accounts.
+As of December 31, 2020, we had approximately \$17.0 million in cash and cash equivalents which were primarily held in U.S. short-term bank deposit accounts.

-Since our inception, we have experienced losses and negative cash flows from operations, and as of December 31, 2021, we had a consolidated net loss of \$42.9 million and an accumulated deficit of \$96.1 million.
-We have primarily relied on equity and debt financings to fund our operations to date.
+Since our inception, we have experienced losses and negative cash flows from operations, and as of December 31, 2020, we had a consolidated net loss of \$16.7 million and an accumulated deficit of \$52.3 million.
+We have primarily relied on equity and debt financings to fund our operations to date, including most recently raising gross proceeds of \$25.0 million through the sale and issuance of Series D convertible preferred stock in 2019.

 We expect to incur additional operating losses in the foreseeable future as we continue to invest in the research and development of our product offerings, commercialize and launch platforms, and expand into new markets.
-Based on our current business plan, we believe the net proceeds from our IPO, together with our existing cash and cash equivalents and anticipated cash flows from operations will be sufficient to meet our working capital and capital expenditure needs over at least the next 12 months following the date of this Annual Report on Form 10-K.
+Based on our current business plan, we believe the net proceeds from this offering, together with our existing cash and cash equivalents and anticipated cash flows from operations will be sufficient to meet our working capital and capital expenditure needs over at least the next 12 months following the date of this prospectus.